Goals and Performance Highlights

 Performance in 2025

-Short-term performance (Year-on-Year compared with 2024): Carbon intensity by revenue decreased by
+In 2025, carbon intensity by revenue decreased by

 7.5%

-Medium-term performance (compared with the 2022 base year): Carbon intensity by revenue decreased by
+Carbon intensity by revenue decreased by

 13.5%

-reflecting the effectiveness of the Company’s ongoing energy efficiency initiatives.
+compared with the 2025 baseline year. reflecting the effectiveness of the Company’s ongoing energy efficiency initiatives.

 Challenges and Opportunities